stableagents/stableagents/README.md

 <p> Stable Agents are agents which are highly capable at complex reasoning.
 Eventually Stable Agents will be able to complete tasks with little to no supervision.
 Stable Agents will also be able to add LLM capabilites any non-intelligent software</p>

 ### Media Based Agents
-- [X] Autoclick "Skip Intro" on a browser based streaming service without having to click it
+- [X] Autoclick "Skip Intro" on a browser based streaming service without having to click it manually. ** Note this could be handled by a selenium script but the idea is to have a Stable Agent handle it. **

 ### Productivity Agents